Icenium/bond-content/grocery-list/lesson-2.md

 <hr data-action="end" />

-Your app now opens to a login screen that authenticates users before they see a list of groceries.
 A couple cool things happened here.
 The first is that your app now opens to the login screen rather than the list screen.
 This happens because Kendo UI starts on the first view (`<div data-role="view">`) that it finds in the DOM.
 You can also configure this by setting the `initial` option when you configure your `kendo.mobile.Application`.

-The other cool thing is the user of Kendo UI's MVVM data binding functionality.
+The other cool thing is the use of Kendo UI's MVVM data binding functionality.
 Note that in the `loginView` code you have direct access to the form's values with simple `this.username` and `this.password` references.
 This happens because those `<input>` elements use `data-bind` attributes to tie their value to properties in the `loginView` object.
 The same `data-bind` attribute ties the click event of the login button to the `submit` function that starts the login process.

 Now that you have a login in place, it's time to add the opposite functionality: the ability to logoff.